Who is the Batman?

 Directed by Matt Reeves (War of the Planet of the Apes), Gotham is again being populated with a stellar cast.

 Andy Serkis plays Alfred, Zoë Kravitz (Divergent) is Selina Kyle/Catwoman, Jeffrey Wright (TV’s Westworld) is James Gordon and Paul Dano (Prisoners) is Edward Nashton/Riddler.
 Colin Farrell, meanwhile, will be playing Oswald Cobblepot/The Penguin, and John Turturro will take on the role of Gotham gangster kingpin, Carmine Falcone.

-The Batman is due in cinemas 1 October 2021 and will exist, for now, outside the main DCEU.
+The Batman is in cinemas 4 March 2022 and will exist, for now, outside the main DCEU.